blog

 Introduction to Corrosion Under Insulation (CUI)

 Corrosion Under Insulation (CUI) is a severe form of corrosion that affects metallic equipment such as piping systems, pressure vessels, and tanks, which are encapsulated with thermal insulation.
 This type of corrosion occurs when water or moisture infiltrates the insulation and makes contact with the underlying metal surface, leading to external corrosion beneath the insulation.
-CUI is particularly problematic in the oil and gas, petrochemical, and power and utilities industries due to the extensive use of insulated piping and equipment.
+Corrosion Under Insulation is particularly problematic in the oil and gas, petrochemical, and power and utilities industries due to the extensive use of insulated piping and equipment.

-The Impact of CUI on Industries
+The Impact of Corrosion Under Insulation on Industries

-The Science Behind CUI
+The Science Behind Corrosion Under Insulation

-Key Factors Influencing CUI:
+Key Factors Influencing Corrosion Under Insulation:

-What Causes CUI?
+What Causes Corrosion Under Insulation?

-CUI is primarily caused by the ingress of water or moisture into the insulation material.
+Corrosion Under Insulation is primarily caused by the ingress of water or moisture into the insulation material.
 This can happen due to various reasons, including:

 • Rainwater penetration: Damaged or improperly installed insulation can allow rainwater to seep in.